shaliulab/idtrackerai/docs/source/quickstart.rst

 button “First global fragment”.

 To modify the identity of an individual click inside of the body of the animal.
-A pop up will apear indicating the current identity of the animal.
+A pop up will appear indicating the current identity of the animal.
 Type the new identity and press return.
 The new identity will be propagated to the past and the future until the animal enters a crossing or disappears.
 In case the user modifies at least one of the assigned identities the algorithm gives the possibility to save the updated identities and updates the file were all the information about the blobs is stored.

 ^^^^^^^^^^^^^^^^^^^^
 Step 8.
 Output files